compilit/compilit-validation/README.md

 The package offers a set of Predicates to define (business) rules which can then be validated through the Verifications class.
 The idea is that a rule should be a separate entity that can either be part of an object or passed throughout your application.
 An individual value or object can then be tested against these rules when needed.
 A Rule is in fact an extension of the Predicate class.
-And a Rule.Extended is an extension of the BiPredicate class.
+And a Rule.WithDualInput is an extension of the BiPredicate class.
 These extensions allow you to add a message that is associated with the potential failure of this rule.

 You first define a Rule using the Definitions entrypoint for the fluent API.
 Then, whenever needed, you test a value